wadehammes/base-css4-wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 Uploads are automatically optimized.
 Look for Optimize under the Image Store (Galleries) menu to see status of optimization and for re-optimization and bulk-optimization options.
 Using the Bulk Optimization tool under Media Library automatically includes all Image Store uploads.

+= CDN Support =

+Uploads to Amazon S3, Azure Storage, Cloudinary, and DreamSpeed CDN are optimized.
+All pull mode CDNs like Cloudflare, KeyCDN, MaxCDN, and Sucuri CloudProxy are also supported.

 = Translations =

 Huge thanks to all our translators:
 Bulgarian translation by Ivan Arnaudov
 Dutch translation by Ludo Rubben
 French translation by Bruno Tritsch, Nicolas Juen, Philippe Dupuit, Jean-Baptiste Gourdin, Dominique Goethals, Mickaël Chapusot, and Guillaume Thibord
-German translation by Christian Herrmann and Ralf Platschi
-Italian translation by  Umberto Moroni, Alexander Gevak and Fabrizio Balestrieri
+German translation by Christian Herrmann and Ralf Platschi Italian translation by  Umberto Moroni, Alexander Gevak and Fabrizio Balestrieri
 Polish translation by Grzegorz Janoszka
 Portuguese (Brazil) translation by Pedro Marcelo de Sá Alves and Celso Azevedo